katonic-dev/explainit/docs/faq.md

 from explainit.app import build
 ```
 Explainit requires several parameters to be passed to the function in order to run the application.
- - reference_data: The data on which your machine learning model will get trained.
+ - `reference_data`: The data on which your machine learning model will get trained (training data).
- - current_data: The data for which you need the predictions from the model.
+ - `current_data`: The data for which you need the predictions from the model (production data).
- - target_column_name: The dependent column name from your dataset.
+ - `target_column_name`: The dependent column name from your dataset.
- - target_column_type: what type of distribution that the target column is, use **cat** if your target column is a categorical or use **num** for continuous column.
+ - `target_column_type`: What type of category that the target column is, use `cat` if your target column is a categorical or use `num` for continuous column.
- - host[optional]: if you want this application to be able to run on a different host, then define the host in string format.
+ - `host`: Optional host address where you want this application to run, in string format (default: 0.0.0.0 or localhost).
- - port[optional]: if you want this application to be able to run on a different port, then define the port in integer format.
+ - `port`: Optional port where you want this application to run, in integer format (default: 8050).

 Once you define the parameters for the Explainit, simply run the function in order to start the application.
 ```python